Kiruthiha13/sql-ecommerce-datawarehouse-project/docs/olist_naming_conventions.md

 - Example: `customers` → Customer information from the Olist system.

 ### **Silver Rules**
-- All names must start with the source system name, and table names must match their original names without renaming.
+- All names must start with the table name, and table names must match their original names without renaming.
 - **`<entity>`**
 - `<entity>`: Exact table name from the source system.
 - Example: `customers` → Customer information from the Olist system.